cambium-clojure/cambium-clojure.github.io/about.md

 ## Rationale

-Log messages are quite useful for human consumption but they are not easily machine parseable.
-It is machine parsing of log event data that makes them many times more valuable, especially in the age of information overload.
+Log messages are quite useful for human consumption but they are not easily machine parseable for further analysis.
+It is machine parsing of log event data that makes them many times more valuable, especially in this age of information overload.
 Consider a log message and the same information as a structured log event:

 ```clojure
 "Order placed vide AXO/41294 with AcmeCorp for part number F-39942, quantity 5 pairs"